 Being a dependable leader means that people can trust and rely on you.
 A dependable person follows through on plans and keeps promises.
-The strong relationships built by a dependable leader create a resilient team that is able to work through difficulties that may arise.
+The strong relationships built by a dependable leader create a resilient team that can work through difficulties that may arise.
 Being a dependable professional means meeting deadlines, being straightforward, coming through on obligations and when you can’t meet a promise or a goal, communicating this early on and having a backup plan.
 Dependable leaders also have the following skills:

 6. Ability to teach and mentor

-One of the skills that differentiates leadership from many other competencies is the ability to teach and mentor.
-Effectively teaching colleagues or direct reports how to grow in their careers helps organizations scale.
+One skill that differentiates leadership from many other competencies is the ability to teach and mentor.
+Effectively teaching colleagues or direct reports to grow in their careers helps organizations scale.
 Often, this skill requires that leaders think less about themselves and more about how to make their team as a whole successful.
 To be successful as a leader that can teach and mentor a team, you might hone the following related skills:

 You can practice good leadership skills in any role, at any level.
 For example, showing up on time to meetings and turning in work on schedule shows dependability.
 Offering support and coaching to less experienced colleagues is also an example of leadership.
 If it seems like a good fit for you, you might consider seeking out leadership roles to develop and practice your leadership skills.

 Here are some examples of additional ways you can develop your leadership skills:

 Find resources like books or podcasts about leadership.

 A self-study on leadership may help you get a better understanding of how to develop your leadership skills.
 Many books on the subject exist, including the 1937 Dale Carnegie book, How to Win Friends and Influence People, which has been a favorite among many business leaders for decades.
 There are also many podcasts and video workshops you can find offered at no cost online.